An Excellent Reputation

 - Weakness in certain muscles in one or both legs

 - Loss of bladder and/or bowel control

-Back and disc injuries, such as herniated or bulging discs, can be life changing, affecting a person's career and recreational activities.
-At the personal injury law firm of Abramson Smith Waldsmith, LLP, in San Francisco, California, our injury attorneys hold negligent parties accountable when their actions cause harm.
+Back and disk injuries, such as herniated or bulging disks, can be life-changing, affecting a person’s career and ability to perform recreational activities.
+At the personal injury law firm of Abramson Smith Waldsmith LLP in San Francisco, California, our injury attorneys hold negligent parties accountable when their actions cause harm.
 We will seek full and fair compensation for clients who have suffered back and spine injuries.

 - Learn more about why clients hire our firm when they need results in negotiations and in court.

 For more information or to schedule a free initial consultation with an experienced lawyer about your back injury claim, contact Abramson Smith Waldsmith LLP.
 Or call us at 415-421-7995 or toll-free at 888-745-2988.